- All images must have an ALT tag, and meaningful images must have alternative text that describes them.

-On images described in captions or the surrounding content, the ALT tag is left empty (or NULL), similar to decorative images.
+For images described in captions or the surrounding content, leave the ALT tag empty, similar to decorative images.
 (The underlying code would look like:

 <img scr="images/bullet.gif" ALT=" "/>)

-Regardless of where the image is described, all images must have an ALT tag (also called an ALT attribute).
-The ALT tag contains the alternative text for an image.
-The exception is complex images like infographics, maps, graphs, and charts, which use both the ALT tag and a long description and are covered in the Accessible Complex Image Guidelines.
+The exception is complex images like infographics, maps, graphs, and charts, which use both the ALT tag and a long description attribute, which is covered in the Accessible Complex Image Guidelines.

 Effective alternative text can be difficult to write.
 As a rule of thumb, alternative text should describe the content and function of the image, while taking the context into account.

-Content images are those that convey meaningful information or content.
-Knowing how much description to give about an image can be difficult.
-Ask yourself what key points the image is trying to convey, and explain in as few words as possible, without sacrificing the meaning or intent of the image.
+Meaningful images are those that convey essential or useful information.
+They should be described with as few words as possible, without sacrificing the meaning or intent of the image.